venice1200/MiSTer_SNAC2IEC/README.md

 Left Connector = IEC/CBM Bus, right Connector = 5V Power from SNAC Port

 Soldered PCB Version **with** Level Shifter.
-For the Standard IO Board with SNAC Port and **3.3V** Signal Level.
+Use it with the Standard IO Board with SNAC Port and **3.3V** Signal Level.
 <img src="https://github.com/venice1200/MiSTer_SNAC2IEC/blob/main/Pictures/Complete_with_Levelshifter.jpg" width="400" class="center" />
-You need all parts.
+You need all parts except the "optional's".

 Soldered PCB Version **without** Level Shifter.
-For the SNAC Port with integrated Level Shifter and **5V** Signal Level.
+Use it with SNAC Port's with integrated Level Shifter or with blue212's external SNAC Adapter and **5V** Signal Level.
 <img src="https://github.com/venice1200/MiSTer_SNAC2IEC/blob/main/Pictures/Complete_no_Levelshifter.jpg" width="400" class="center" />
 Just add some 0R 0805 Resistors or a blob of solder to R1,R2,R3 and R4.